How to Plan for a Substitute

 Overplanning doesn’t have to be time-consuming or difficult!
 I like to include Ketchup-Mustard-Pickles time at the end of my lessons so that my substitute has a plan in place in case they finish everything early.

-I also have resources like Simply STEAM Math Games, Simply STEAM Grammar Games, and STEM Boxes readily available for my students.
-I love using these for extra activities because they don’t require more copies to be made.
+We use resources like Simply STEAM Math Games, Simply STEAM Grammar Games, and STEM Boxes readily available for my students.
+These extra activities are helpful because they don’t require more copies to be made.

 Tip 6: Relationship Building